Vindafjord: Coat of arms

+The original coat of arms was granted on 12 December 1986 and it was in use until a new coat of arms was approved on 10 March 2006.
+The official blazon is "Gules, five chevrons argent two over two over one" (På raud grunn fem svevande kvite sparrar, 2-2-1).
+This means the arms have a red field (background) and the charge is a set of five chevrons.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was meant to give the appearance of a collection of rorbuer or nauster (these are typical Norwegian boat houses that are often painted red and white).
+There were five shapes used in order to represent the five predecessor municipalitites that were merged into Vindafjord in 1965: Sandeid, Vikedal, Imsland, Vats, and Skjold.
+The arms were designed by John Digernes.
+The municipal flag has the same design as the coat of arms.

-The coat of arms were granted on 10 March 2006, shortly after the merger of Ølen with Vindafjord.
-The new arms are a mix of the old arms of the two municipalities before the merger.
-The swirling design is taken from the old coat-of-arms of Ølen and the colours (red and silver/white) are from the old arms of Vindafjord.
-The swirling design of the arms show in a symbolized way all the roads that come together in the municipality.
-The municipality thus is an important centre of trade.
+A new coat of arms was granted on 10 March 2006, shortly after the merger of Ølen with Vindafjord.
+The new arms were a mix of the arms of the two municipalities which were merged.
+The swirling design is taken from the old coat of arms of Ølen and the colours (red and silver/white) are from the old arms of Vindafjord.
+The official blazon is "Gyronny embowed argent and gules" (Åttedelt av kvitt og raudt ved virvelsnitt).
+This means the arms are a whirl design that divides the shield into 8 curved sections.
+The field (background) alternates colors, with half having a tincture of green and the other half have a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was chosen to symbolise the way that several major roads come together in the municipality, making it an important centre of trade.
+The arms were designed by Vigdis Viland.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has eight parishes (sokn) within the municipality of Vindafjord.
 It is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.

 Government

-All municipalities in Norway, including Vindafjord, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Haugaland og Sunnhordland District Court and the Gulating Court of Appeal.
+Vindafjord Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Haugaland og Sunnhordland District Court and the Gulating Court of Appeal.